L3P3/lui/README.md

 This approach is neccessary since there is no `body` component to use.

-When loading the [RequireJS variant](#include-lui-via-requirejs), you need to specify the root element when calling `init`.
-All other lui variants just take the body element.
+By default, the body is used as the root element.
+You can also specify another one as the second argument to `init`.

 ### DOM templates